 In 2021, Telekom Romania continued to support the Telekom Skating Arena operated by the Ion Tiriac Foundation.
 The company supported the only existing rink in the Bucharest Ilfov district with the aim of encouraging sports among children, young people, and support for sports teams.

 Telekom Romania has developed numerous initiatives in order to digitalize its activities and reduce its environmental footprint:

-- Printers set to automatic printing on both sides of the paper.
+- Printers set to automatic printing on both sides of the paper and only black cartridge

-- Rental models (routers, modems and other equipment are leased on rental agreements).
-At the end of the contract, they are recovered for re-use or recycled as appropriate.
+- Rental models (routers, modems and other equipment are leased through rental contracts).
+At the end of the contract, they are recovered for reuse, or recycled if necessary.

-- SIM card reduction (50% plastic savings by reducing the size of SIM cards).
+- SIM card reduction (50 percent plastic savings by reducing the size of SIM cards)

-- Take Back phones and other small equipment sold in shops (at every location we have recipients for WEEE and WB&A, and periodic collections are carried out by our recycling partners); flyers with information on management of these types of waste are available to customers at the point of sale.
+- Take back phones and other small items of equipment sold in shops (at every location we have recipients for WEEE and WB&A, and periodic collections are carried out by our recycling partners); flyers with information on management of these types of waste are available to customers at the point of sale.